Yandex Cloud

 To migrate a service from a network load balancer to an L7 load balancer:

-3. Create an internal network load balancer for the NGINX Ingress controller.
+2. Create an internal network load balancer for the NGINX Ingress Controller.

 4. Test the L7 load balancer.

-5. Migrate the user load from the network load balancer to the L7 load balancer.
+5. Migrate user traffic from the network load balancer to the L7 load balancer.

 Service migration recommendationsService migration recommendations

-When using L3-L4 DDoS protection, configure a trigger threshold for the L3-L4 protection mechanisms aligned with the amount of legitimate traffic to the protected resource.
+2. Configure a trigger threshold for the protection mechanisms, consistent with the amount of legitimate traffic to the protected resource.
 To set up this threshold, contact support.

-Also, set the MTU value to 1450 for the targets downstream of the load balancer.
-For more information, see Setting up MTU when enabling DDoS protection.
+3. Set the MTU value to 1450 for the targets downstream of the load balancer.
+For more information, see MTU and TCP MSS.

-2. We recommend performing migration during the hours when the user load is at its lowest.
-If you plan to keep your public IP address, bear in mind that migration involves moving this IP address from the load balancer to the L7 load balancer.
-Your service will be unavailable during this period.
-Under normal conditions, this may last for several minutes.
+2. Perform migration during the hours when the user load is at its lowest.
+If you decided to keep your public IP address, your service will be unavailable during the migration while this IP address is moved from the load balancer to the L7 load balancer.
+This usually takes a few minutes.

 3. When using an L7 load balancer, requests to backends come with the source IP address from the range of internal IP addresses of the subnets specified when creating the L7 load balancer.
 The original IP address of the request source (user) is specified in the X-Forwarded-For header.
 If you want to log public IP addresses of users on the web server, reconfigure it.